How New Technologies Are Turning Awkward Elevator Rides into a Thing of the Past

 In order to transform the usual monotonous shaft walls into stimulating visual narratives the New York designer Scott VanderVoort has experimented with graphic design and graffiti.
 One glass wall in the cabin and a hidden uniform illumination system for the wall art grants the passengers a vivid view.

 For a more vibrant atmosphere, designers have started to mount luminaires onto the walls of elevator shafts and established a sense of vertical movement through a building’s floors with clear graphical patterns.
 A luminous ceiling at the top of the shaft transforms the ride into a spectacular ascension into light.
 In this way the claustrophobic black shaft can be converted into an uplifting space of light.
 Light artists like Olafur Eliasson with his “Weather Project” at the Tate Modern or James Turrell with his Sky Spaces have granted us an impressive sense of how powerful, light filled spaces can change our perception and feelings.
-The A’DAM tower in Amsterdam has heightened the sense of vertical movement with an extravagant scenography designed by IventDesign.
+The A’DAM tower in Amsterdam has heightened the sense of vertical movement with an extravagant scenography designed and supplied by InventDesign.
 Dynamic light lines and color changes in the elevator shaft evoke the feeling of a futuristic space ride.

 Nevertheless, these abstract light patterns appear low-resolution compared to the high definition of today’s television screens which surround us.
 Yearning for more TV-like entertainment in their elevators, the Rockefeller Center in New York has created an elevator ride to the observation deck which combines colorful lighting of the shaft with text projections for branding, designed by Bob Weis Design Island in 2005.
 When entering the elevator everything looks normal: the walls of the elevator car are dark, the ceiling is white and backlit.
 But once the ride starts, the cabin transforms: the ceiling panels clear to reveal the elevator shaft, which in turn changes into a huge, color-changing tunnel.
 Blue LED luminaires in the corners of the shaft mark the different floors.
 As they are passed they communicate scale, the dimension of the space and the feeling of speed more intensely.